Loading Patchies...

 });

-Requires an API key — configure your provider via Ctrl/Cmd + K > AI Provider Settings.
+An API key is required.
+Configure the provider with Ctrl/Cmd + K > AI Provider Settings.

 Presentation

 Control how other objects appear in the patch.
-Use Ctrl/Cmd + Shift + C to copy an object's ID, and Shift + Drag to select multiple.
+Use Ctrl/Cmd + Shift + C to copy an object ID.
+Use Shift + Drag to select multiple objects.

 // Pan and zoom the canvas to focus on specific objects